Overview

 conductor might become charged without touching a rod.

-- Demonstrate or animate charging by induction, pausing after each step so students annotate the
+- Demonstrate or animate charging by induction, pausing after each step so you annotate the

 charge distribution.

-- Introduce field lines and compare several standard field patterns, making students track the
+- Introduce field lines and compare several standard field patterns, making you track the

 direction arrow from positive to negative.

-- Finish with mixed diagram questions where students explain both the induction process and the
+- Finish with mixed diagram questions where you explain both the induction process and the

 field around the final charged object.

-- Ask students to identify which way electrons move during each stage of induction.
+- Check whether you can identify which way electrons move during each stage of induction.

-- Use a hinge question where students choose the correct field-line direction for a positive or
+- Use a hinge question where you choose the correct field-line direction for a positive or

 negative source charge.

-- Give one unlabelled field diagram and ask students to identify the charge arrangement it
+- Try one unlabelled field diagram and check whether you can identify the charge arrangement it

 represents.

-- Students often reverse the order for removing the earth and the charged rod during induction.
+- Reversing the order for removing the earth and the charged rod during induction.

 Keep the sequence visible while they practise it.